any-docs/css/content/guides/fonts/opentype_fonts/index.md

 ### Sometimes it's substance, not just style

-There are some cases — like with {{cssxref("font-variant-east-asian")}} — that OpenType features are directly tied to using different forms of certain glyphs, which can impact meaning and readability.
+There are some cases — like with `font-variant-east-asian` — that OpenType features are directly tied to using different forms of certain glyphs, which can impact meaning and readability.
 In cases such as these, it's more than just a nicety, but rather an integral part of the content itself.

 ## The font features